Smith Forefront 2 MIPS

 - Although better than the original Forefront, ventilation is still lacking.

-The POC Tectal Race SPIN is another favorite this season and stacks up similarly to the Forefront 2 in both features and price.
-Both helmets sport easy-to-use adjustments systems and integrated safety tech.
-However, although POC’s proprietary SPIN system—like MIPS—aims to reduce rotational force in angled impacts, the design is a little better integrated into the helmet’s profile by only utilizing the padding.
-Further, the Tectal Race SPIN comes in at about an ounce lighter, $10 cheaper, and is a much better breather.
-In the end, while both are great choices for serious mountain bikers, we give the nod to POC’s Tectal Race for its superior all-around build.
+The POC Tectal Race SPIN is another favorite and stacks up similarly to the Forefront 2 in features and price.
+Both helmets sport great coverage and integrated safety tech.
+However, although POC’s proprietary SPIN system—like MIPS—aims to reduce rotational force in angled impacts, the design is a little better integrated into the helmet by only utilizing the padding.
+On the other hand, POC’s design adds a bit of bulk, and the Tectal Race doesn’t have the same low-profile look as the Smith (the loud branding on the side doesn’t help either).
+In addition, its fit isn’t as universally friendly as the Forefront and the adjustment system isn’t as refined.
+With that in mind, we give the nod to the Smith.

 A final helmet to consider is Smith’s own Session MIPS.
 At first glance, the two have a lot in common: an Aerocore construction, optional MIPS liner, and adjustable visor.
 As far as ventilation goes, the Session has five fewer vents but the openings are wider and not as many are obscured by the Koroyd material, pointing to better airflow (at the cost of some of the energy-absorbing protection).
-The Session also has a more traditional look and feel, which may be a pro or con depending on your opinion of the Forefront’s futuristic styling.
-It’s a tough call between two solid all-mountain lids, but the Session—which comes in at $70 cheaper—is a strong economical alternative to the Forefront 2.
+The Session also has a more traditional look and feel, but its fit is a little disappointing: it runs smaller than the Forefront and sat higher on our heads as a result.
+Despite the significant cost savings, we think the Forefront’s upgrades in protection and fit are worth the extra $90.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!